A checklist of sorts.

 And guess what else?
 Dopamine goes straight to the pleasure receptors in the brain, which demand more and more to get high.
 How many women have told their friends that they know he's all wrong but still can't seem to break away?
 Or what about those couples who break-up because "it's not working," only to find themselves returning over and over because the sex is so good?

 You may be having good sex but you're not getting much else.
 So what are the issues you want to be checking out in those first few months of dating?
 Here are 12 questions to ask yourself before jumping in the sack:

 1. Does this person seem happy?
-It's generally not a good idea to hook up with a person who is basically unhappy and looking for you to fill the void.
-Happy people know themselves, their values, and their interests, and have more to offer.
+It's generally not a good idea to hook up with a person who's basically unhappy and looking for you to fill the void.
+Happy people know themselves, their values and their interests, and have more to offer.

 3. How did this person do in past romantic relationships?
 What has been the intensity, frequency, duration and context of these loves?
-Look for patterns that indiciate that relationships have been meaningful and have lasted for significant periods of time.
+Look for patterns that indicate their relationships have been meaningful and have lasted for significant periods of time.
 They should have a good, coherent explanation of why things ended, including both parts in the demise.

 4. Does this person show signs of being addicted or dependent on sex, alcohol, medications, or illegal drugs?

 5. How many things about them are you really attracted to?
 There needs to be a lot if your relationship is going to last.